0chain/0chain/README.md

 ### Setup Network

-Setup a network called testnet0 for each of these node containers to talk to each other.
+Set up a network called testnet0 for each of these node containers to talk to each other.

 **_Note: The config file should be providing the IP address of the nodes as per the IP addresses in this network._**